SHTOOLS/SHTOOLS/docs/pages/mydoc/fortran-grid-formats.md

 ## Supported grid formats

-pyshtools makes use of grid formats that accommodate exact quadrature.
+SHTOOLS makes use of grid formats that accommodate exact quadrature.
 These include regularly spaced grids that satisfy the *Driscoll and Healy* (1994) sampling theorem, and grids for exact quadrature using Gauss-Legendre quadrature [e.g., Press et al. 1992].

 ### Gauss-Legendre Quadrature